 Yes, sample forms are available to facilitate the notification process.
 These forms are fillable and can be completed at your computer, or printed and completed by hand.
 Other forms are also acceptable if all of the required information is included.

 Can I submit the notification online?

 Yes, EPA's Central Data Exchange (CDX) makes it easy to submit lead renovation training notices electronically.
 It's fast and it's free.
-So, skip the paperwork and fax machines, save a stamp, and register to use CDX today.
+So, skip the paperwork and fax machines, save a stamp, and use CDX for training notification.

 What other methods are available to submit notification?